AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 It must:

 - check that the `TxContext` provided as in the `TxRequest` input matches the `TxContext` in the `PrivateCallData`
-- check that the max fees per gas specified by the user are greater than the header's fee per gas for both DA and L2
 - copy the `TxContext` from the `TxRequest` to the `PrivateKernelCircuitPublicInputs.constants.tx_context`
 - copy the `Header` from the `PrivateCircuitPublicInputs` to the `PrivateKernelCircuitPublicInputs.constants.historical_header`
 - set the min_revertible_side_effect_counter if it is present in the `PrivateCallData`